Crypt-Language/Crypt/README.md

 Crypt aims to be a powerful, yet easy to learn/use  programming language leveraging Java's libraries and cross-platform ability by running on the JVM.

 ## Phase
 **In Development** : A new compiler is being actively developed, with updates being released every week.
+The full compiler, once completed, will be uploaded into this repository.

+To keep a track of what is currently in progress : visit this [issue](https://github.com/Crypt-Language/Crypt/issues/29).

 _I Recommend not downloading source code as the compiler is incomplete is subject to many changes._